breatheco-de/content/src/content/how-to/create-a-snapshot-gitpod-workspace.md

 ---
 title: "How to create a snapshot in Gitpod"
-subtitle: "Gitpod snapshots allow your to share your coding project (and workspace configuration) in just a couple of clicks"
+subtitle: "Learn how to create a snapshot in Gitpod to easily share your coding project and workspace configuration.
+Master this feature in just a few clicks!"
-tags: ["gitpod"]
+tags: ["gitpod", "git"]
 authors: []

 ---